mikera/kiss/README.md

 ## Solution

-Kiss aims to take the following approach:
+Kiss takes the following approach to language design:

  - **Immutable environments** - all Kiss code is compiled against a specific immutable environment, creating a new immutable environment (with any definitions updated).
- - **Statically compiled** - Kiss objects will all have a static type, and the compiler will use these to generate decent bytecode.
+ - **Statically compiled** - Kiss objects all have a static type, and the compiler will use these to generate decent bytecode.
 Exact features of the type system to be determined, but at a minimum will take full advantage of all JVM types.
  - **Symbiotic with Clojure** - Kiss will be bootstraped in Clojure, and designed to be used within Clojure.
 You can call Clojure functions / macros transparently, and Kiss functions will be IFn instances that are equally usable from Clojure.
 Kiss will just use the Clojure reader and syntax directly.

+In other aspects, including syntax and the core libraries, Kiss follows Clojure as closely as possible.

 ## See the Wiki for more details